 Each clinical session lasts about an hour to an hour and a half.
 The sessions are fully clothed and are done lying on a low wide somatics table.

 The session usually begins lying on your back with a movement called "pulsing", which is a kind of pumping the bottom of the foot to see how much movement flows through the body.
 At the end of the session we pulse again to notice any differences.
 The sessions broadly follow one of the three main protocols devised by Thomas Hanna for each of the stress reflexes, (protocol One is for the green light reflex, protocol two is for the trauma reflex and protocol three is for the red light reflex).
 But other movements and pandiculations can be added to the mix to suit your own particular issues or to focus on particular areas of the body, such as the neck, the shoulders, the ankles, knees or hips.
 So each session is tailored to suit you and you are an active participant in the process.

 How many sessions to have?

-Once your body is familiar with this new way of moving you should find that you need only to remind your muscles every now and again.
-It's not like an exercise routine - it's more a way of learning how to move differently.
-It changes the way your brain tells your muscles to move, which is via your nervous system.
+Once your body is familiar with this new. more efficient way of moving you should find that you need only to remind your muscles how to release every now and again.
+It's still advisable to practise daily (or the old issues will return) but not for so long.
+It's not like an exercise routine - it's more a way of incorporating new ways of moving into your daily life.

 Expect to gradually improve over time.
-Your body softens, you become more connected to your centre.
-You move more like a system.
+As your body softens, you become more connected to your centre and your body softens some more.
+You move more like an animal.
 Thomas Hanna used to say "It's what the cat does".